How to start investing in gold

 There are many reasons why you can consider gold as an investment.
 Before we go through them, think about the fact that Central Banks all over the world maintain a certain level of reserve in this precious metal.
 They do it as a means to protect their currency purchasing power.

-Some of the reasons why investors like to buy are that it can offer certain protection in times of inflation, deflation, economic crisis or movements in currency value.
-The value of increases along with the rate of inflation and during economic or political uncertainty, people resort towards gold.
+Some of the reasons why investors like to buy gold are that it can offer certain protection in times of inflation, deflation, economic crisis or movements in currency value.
+The value of gold increases along with the rate of inflation and during economic or political uncertainty, people resort towards gold.

 Let's explain this through an example surrounding the coronavirus outbreak.
 The supermarkets in some major cities in China have been emptied.
 This is because people want to stockpile food and other items to overcome the outbreak.
 However, people don't aim to keep enormous quantities of perishable goods, such as tomatoes, stored in their basements because they will not be edible in several days.
 Instead, they stockpile goods such as canned food, which last longer and taste good even after a few months.

-The idea behind the desire to hold in times of economic downturn is similar.
+The idea behind the desire to hold gold in times of economic downturn is similar.
 People tend to get rid of their local currency because it is losing value and buy gold whose value is increasing.
-Moreover, it should be noted that is inversely related with the US dollar, meaning that when the US dollar value decreases, the price of gold increases (as was evident during the last financial crisis).
+Moreover, it should be noted that gold is inversely related with the US dollar, meaning that when the US dollar value decreases, the price of gold increases (as was evident during the last financial crisis).

 Aside from the reasons above, holding gold helps you maintain a well-diversified portfolio composed of different types of assets which move differently from one another.
 For instance, while during crises the value of stocks may decline, at the same time, the value of gold value will increase, offering you a certain level of protection.
 Considering the economic occurrences and political conflicts in the past two decades (the 2007 financial crisis, the Eurozone debt crisis, war conflicts, etc) the gold performance is presented in the following graph.

-Even though there have been some major negative economic turbulences since 2000, the value of is constantly increasing.
+Even though there have been some major negative economic turbulences since 2000, the value of gold is constantly increasing.
 You can see how much the gold price has increased in 20 years by comparing its price in 2000 to its current price.

 Aside from the economic factors which impact the value of gold, supply and demand also affect the price.
 As the world gold supply gets smaller with the number of gold mines decreasing, there is an expectation that gold price may increase in the future.